A7med23/obsidian-sync/Writing/Lines.md

-Given them the ace on them tj play habd
+Given them the ace on them to play hand